 - If you are married or in a civil partnership, you need to provide an original marriage certificate or civil partnership certificate.
 This should show that your marriage took place before you left your country to seek asylum and is considered a 'valid' marriage.
 The marriage certificate will only be considered valid if the marriage took place according to the rules of the country in which it occurred.
-If you are concerned that your marriage may not be considered valid, consult a professional legal advisor before continuing with your application. - Divorce certificate(s) if your current marriage / civil partnership is not your first, and the country in which you married your current applying spouse does not recognise polygamous marriages. - > If you remarried after being widowed, the death certificate of your previous spouse. - If you are an unmarried partner, you will need to show that you have been in a relationship and lived together for two years.
-Do you have shared bills, photos or other proof that you were partners for two years or longer? - Photos or videos taken at the wedding / civil ceremony.
-(Videos can be sent and have been known to be accepted on a CD-ROM but this could vary between VACs.) - > Witness statements from people who attended your wedding or civil partnership ceremony. - Family photos of you and your spouse / partner together before you left to claim asylum. - > If you and your partner have children, you can also provide their birth certificates as evidence of your relationship
+If you are concerned that your marriage may not be considered valid, consult a professional legal advisor before continuing with your application. - Divorce certificate(s) if your current marriage / civil partnership is not your first, and the country in which you married your current applying spouse does not recognise polygamous marriages. - > If you remarried after being widowed, the death certificate of your previous spouse. - If you are an unmarried partner, you will need to show that you have been in a relationship for two years or more.
+Do you have shared bills, photos or other proof that you were partners for two years or longer? - > Photos or videos taken at the wedding / civil ceremony. - > Witness statements from people who attended your wedding or civil partnership ceremony. - Family photos of you and your spouse / partner together before you left to claim asylum in the UK. - If you and your partner have children, you can also provide their birth certificates as evidence of your relationship.